 The configuration of the calibration problem with synthetic runoff data further highlights the superiority of SEEAS against other algorithms.
 Specifically, the median NSE value found after only 500 simulations is 0.910, while the next best value is only 0.620, which is obtained through EAS.
 The increased computational budget ensures almost perfect calibrations (mean NSE = 0.963, median = 0.981), with minimal variability (standard deviation 0.058).
 For this budget, the median of EAS is also remarkably high (NSE = 0.947).
 Furthermore, SEEAS outperforms all other algorithms from the early search steps.
 Actually, for MFE = 500, until the first ~200 simulations DDS is competent, but then its improvement rate is significantly restricted.
 For the increased budget of 1000 simulations, SEEAS is clearly the best option, while EAS remains very competent.
 At the 2/3 of the budget, SEEAS achieves efficiency values up to 0.90, while EAS reaches values around 0.75.
-Even more exciting are the CDF charts, particularly for MFE = 1000; in this case, SEEAS achieves NSE values greater than 0.95 in 29 out of 30 calibration trials, and the original EAS approach also provides NSE values greater than 0.95 in 27 out of 30 trials.
-This obviously indicates the remarkable reliability and robustness of the two algorithms, in contrast to other methods that generally fail to reach the known optimum in reasonable time, thus requiring multiple independent runs to ensure statistically good calibrations.
+Even more exciting are the CDF charts, particularly for MFE = 1000; in this case, SEEAS achieves NSE values greater than

-Figure 12: Convergence curves for MFE = 500 (a) and MFE = 1000 (b).
+Fig. 6.
+Convergence curves for test function OF4 (Zakharov) with 15 (a, b) and 30 variables (c, d), with MFE = 500 (a, c) and MFE = 1000 (b, d).